MicrosoftDocs/well-architected/well-architected/cost-optimization/align-usage-to-billing-increments.md

 ## Key design strategies

 Aligning resource usage to billing increments is about making sure that your resource consumption closely matches the intervals or quantities that you're charged for.
-For instance, if a service is charged by the hour but you use it only for a fraction of that time, you can adjust operations to maximize the use of that hour as an alignment strategy.
+For instance, if a service is charged by the hour but you use it only for a fraction of that time, you can adjust operations to maximize the use of that hour.

 To save money, ensure that you understand how you're billed for a service, especially for specific increments like hourly rates, per gigabyte, or per number of requests.
 Adjust the service's configuration or how you consume the service to fit the billing increments and ensure that you don't incur unnecessary costs.
 Evaluate your workload's specific needs and understand how you're billed for various resources.
 Based on your findings, adjust the usage or the resource to optimize costs.

 ### Determine billing factors

 Billing factors differ among services.
 Billing factors include the instance number, time, transaction rate, transaction size, availability zone, location, storage amount, ingress data, and egress data.
-Familiarize yourself with the pricing models and cost structures of the services that you use.
-You can align your usage to maximize the value of the resource and only run its meter when necessary.
+Familiarize yourself with the pricing thresholds of the services that you use.
+You can align your usage to maximize the value of the resource and only run incur charges when necessary.

+Here are some common billing factors:

 **Runtime:** The runtime refers to the duration that a resource actively runs or is utilized.
 It's typically measured in hours, days, or months.
 The runtime helps you analyze the cost implications of resource usage over time.
 It's important for cost optimization because you can identify opportunities to minimize resource usage and associated costs.